roncli/hot-router/README.md

 ```

 ### RouterBase class
 The RouterBase class is a static class that provides a framework with which you can easily create classes to handle your route classes.
-To create your route class, you simply need to extend from the RouterBase class, setup your route, and create static methods to handle the HTTP methods you want to handle.
+To create your route class, you simply need to extend from the RouterBase class, set up your route, and create static methods to handle the HTTP methods you want to handle.

 ```javascript
 class Home extends HotRouter.RouterBase {